Description

 Risk and Exploitability

-The vulnerability carries a low CVSS score of 2.3 and has no EPSS data available; it is not listed in the CISA KEV catalog.
-The attack requires an authenticated SSH session; after establishing the connection, a malicious user can send a terminal resize command to trigger the read.
-Because the exploit relies on normal operational actions rather than a malicious code payload, the practical risk is primarily limited to confidentiality leakage rather than remote code execution.
+The vulnerability carries a low CVSS score of 2.3 and has an EPSS score of less than 1%.
+It is not listed in the CISA KEV catalog.
+The attack requires an authenticated SSH session; after establishing the connection, a malicious user can send a terminal resize command to trigger the out‑of‑bounds read.
+Because the exploitation relies on normal operational actions rather than a malicious code payload, the practical risk is primarily limited to confidentiality leakage rather than remote code execution.

 Remediation